FAIRDataTeam/FAIRDataPoint/README.md

 * Tomcat 7 or higher

 #### API documentation
-`FAIRDataPoint` api comes with a embedded [swagger document] (http://swagger.io/) the details of api calls can be found on this swagger doc.
+`FAIRDataPoint` api comes with an embedded [swagger document] (http://swagger.io/) the details of api calls can be found on this swagger doc.
 To access the swagger doc please visit the following url via web browser

  `<TOMCAT_BASE_URL>/fdp/swagger-ui.html`